-4. How Can You Opt Out of Use and Disclosure of Your Information?
+How Can You Opt Out of Use and Disclosure of Your Information?

-Following the registration process, we also allow Users the option to opt-out of receiving emails from SOC Prime.
+Following the registration process, we also allow Users the option to opt out of receiving emails from SOC Prime.
 Users who opt-in may also remove themselves from emailing lists at any time through the edit profile pages or by following the instructions at the end of any email they received from SOC Prime.

-SOC Prime selects only suppliers that can provide technical, physical and organizational security that meet our requirements in terms of all the personal data they will process on SOC Prime’s behalf.
+SOC Prime selects only suppliers that can provide technical, physical, and organizational security that meet our requirements in terms of all the personal data they will process on SOC Prime’s behalf.
 We will ensure that all security arrangements are outlined in the contract with the external processor.

 - if the supplier or the state in which it resides has been positively identified in an adequacy decision by the EU Commission; or

-- where there are organizational and technical safeguards, established between SOC Prime and the supplier to secure the rights and freedoms of data subjects at least equal to those afforded within the EU; or
+- where there are organizational and technical safeguards established between SOC Prime and the supplier to secure the rights and freedoms of data subjects at least equal to those afforded within the EU; or

 - where the arrangement has been approved by the supervisory authority.